 Classico Creamy Alfredo Pasta Sauce

 Just because you want to keep your grocery bill as low as possible doesn’t mean you have to reach for a less-than-stellar jar.
 This Alfredo sauce holds its own against its more expensive competitors, thanks to a classic formula bursting with flavor.
-That rich and creamy taste and texture are largely attributed to the fact that the gluten-free sauce is made using fresh cream then blended with butter, aged Parmesan, and chunks of black pepper.
+That rich and creamy taste and texture are largely attributed to the fact that the gluten-free sauce is made using fresh cream and then blended with butter, aged Parmesan, and chunks of black pepper.